Missouri lawsuit accusing China of hoarding pandemic gear can proceed, appeals panel says

 - Oops!Something went wrong.Please try again later.

-JEFFERSON CITY, Mo.
-(AP) — A Missouri lawsuit accusing China of hoarding masks and other protective gear during the COVID-19 pandemic can move forward, federal judges ruled Wednesday.
+JEFFERSON CITY, Missouri — A Missouri lawsuit accusing China of hoarding masks and other protective gear during the Covid-19 pandemic can move forward, federal judges ruled Wednesday.

 A panel of the U.S. Eighth District Court of Appeals panel, however, otherwise agreed with a lower court’s 2022 ruling that tossed out Missouri’s case entirely, finding that federal rules prohibit a sovereign foreign entity from being sued in American courts.
 The state alleged that China’s officials were to blame for the pandemic because they didn’t do enough to slow its spread.